PHPBoost/Themes/spacecraft/readme.txt

 | sub header
 -----------------------------

-the best arrangement of the mini modules inner header: main nav menu top header: connect | search
+Best practice for menus in header top header   : connect | search inner header : main nav menu sub header   :

 The header is hidden on scrolldown and shown on scrollup